w3guy/persist-admin-notices-dismissal/README.md

 add_action( 'admin_notices', 'sample_admin_notice__success2' );
 ```

 Please note that if you cleanup after your plugin deletion please try to make the removal of stored options as specific as possible.
-Otherwise you may end up deleting the storted options from other projects.
+Otherwise you may end up deleting the stored options from other projects.

 Cool beans.
 Isn't it?